MotoGP Jerez Tour

 - Day 10: Flight home

-Day 1: Arrival Sevilla, safety briefing and welcome dinner
+Day 1: Arrival Málaga, safety briefing and welcome dinner

-Your guides will be waiting to welcome you at the airport and take you to the hotel in Sevilla.
+Transfer included from the Airport to the hotel.
 You will have some free time to relax or do some sightseeing before the welcome briefing.
 After the briefing we will enjoy a welcome dinner in a traditional Andalusian restaurant.
 The first and last days mentioned in the itinerary are the arrival and departure days for your tour.
 Depending on the country you are flying from, you may have to leave a day early.
 Please book your flights accordingly!

 Day 10: Flight home